kirazhalim/fm-modulation-audio-recovery/README.md

 ## What Is Excluded

-Generated `.wav` audio files, draft AI-assisted experiment notebooks, assignment PDFs, textbooks, and checkpoint folders are excluded.
+Generated `.wav` audio files, draft experiment notebooks, assignment PDFs, textbooks, and checkpoint folders are excluded.

 ## How to Use